 Two main reasons:

-IDA does not split basic blocks at function calls. angr will not, because they are a form of control flow and basic blocks end at control flow instructions.
+IDA does not split basic blocks at function calls. angr will, because they are a form of control flow and basic blocks end at control flow instructions.
 You may access the IDA-style call-joined graph with the

 normalize=True to the CFG analysis.